sap-tutorials/sap-build-process-automation/tutorials/spa-create-service-instance-destination/spa-create-service-instance-destination.md

 primary_tag: software-product>sap-build-process-automation
 ---

-# Create Destination to Trigger Process from any Service
+# Create Destination to Trigger Process From any Service
 <!-- description --> Create a destination to trigger a business process by creating a service instance and service key of SAP Build Process Automation.

 ## Prerequisites
-- Account on [SAP BTP](btp-free-tier-account) to try out Free Tier service plans
+- Subscribe to [SAP Build Process Automation](spa-subscribe-booster) using booster in SAP BTP Free Tier **OR**
-- Subscribe to [SAP Build Process Automation](spa-subscribe-booster) using booster in SAP BTP Free Tier
+- Subscribe to [SAP Build Process Automation](spa-subscribe-free-trial) using SAP BTP Free Trial
 - Proper roles to create service instance, service key and destinations in SAP BTP Cockpit

 ## You will learn